What are 7 key Aricept side effects to watch out for?

 What is Aricept?

-Aricept (donepezil) is a cholinesterase inhibitor that may be used to treat dementia in people with mild, moderate, or severe Alzheimer’s disease.
-Aricept comes as a tablet that’s taken by mouth once a day.
-It also comes as an orally disintegrating tablet (Aricept ODT).
+Aricept (donepezil) is a cholinesterase inhibitor used to treat dementia in individuals with mild, moderate, or severe Alzheimer’s disease.
+Aricept is taken once daily as an oral tablet or as an orally disintegrating tablet (Aricept ODT).

 7 side effects of Aricept and how to manage them